jeffkwang/AriaVR-site/content/en/pages/about.md

 \
 <b>AriaVR is a product of my obsession with VR.</b>

-When I first tried the Meta Quest 2 at home, I was hooked.

 When I tried the Meta Quest 2 at home for the first time, I was immediately hooked.
 But to my surprise, my friends didn't share the same enthusiasm - they thought VR was too fake and too virtual.

 That got me thinking: why isn't there a venue for VR enthusiasts?
 I firmly believe that VR has the potential to offer powerful shared experiences, just like its cousin, augmented reality (AR).